 Columbia is a college partner with QuestBridge.
 In addition to the National College Match application, the admissions and financial aid offices require students to submit additional information directly to Columbia University.

-Admissions Requirements: All students that are interested in attending Columbia must also file the Columbia QuestBridge Questionnaire.
+Admissions Requirements: All students who are interested in attending Columbia must also file the Columbia QuestBridge Questionnaire.
 Please refer to this webpage for information about applying to Columbia.
 All students must apply online.

 Please note that if matched with Columbia, the contract (admission) is binding and students are expected to attend Columbia the following fall.
 In addition, students must withdraw all other applications.
 During the evaluation process for the Match, the Columbia admissions committee will only consider your QuestBridge application and the Columbia QuestBridge Questionnaire, accessible through your Columbia Status Page.